ISSA Nutritionist Study Guide

 Precontemplation

-Changes here will need to be achieved through the shifting of a client’s perception to the change.
+Changes here will need to be achieved by shifting a client’s perception of the change.
 This involves raising confidence, rating the ability to change, finding the possible barriers in their life, and deciding what makes it all seem difficult.

 Contemplation

-Contemplation stage is when the client is aware of the need for change but have barriers to overcome it.
+The contemplation stage is when the client is aware of the need for change but have barriers to overcoming it.

 The client is slightly thinking about changing and may need more of a push or some help defeating some of the remaining barriers left for their progress.